Why is it called the Spanish guitar?

 - Sound: Good volume

 Guitarras Alhambra is a family business that is characterized by mixing traditional craftsmanship and innovation.
-It has within its stock a large number of interesting proposals that stand out for their high quality of construction, exquisite woods and quality control throughout the manufacturing process.
-The Alhambra 3C Spanish guitar is one of the best classical guitars for intermediate levels.
-Here’s why.
+It has a large number of intriguing proposals in its inventory that stand out for their high quality of construction, exquisite wood, and quality control throughout the manufacturing process.
+The Alhambra 3C Spanish guitar is one of the best intermediate classical guitars.
+This is why.

 The woods of this Alhambra guitar are of another level and you will notice the difference instantly.

 - The soundboard is solid cedar.
 With this guitar, we leave behind the laminated tops to be captivated by a powerful sound rich in harmonics where all the mechanical and acoustic characteristics are exponentially elevated.
 In other words, they are better in every way.

 - The sides and back are made of Sapelli wood, a semi-heavy wood of African origin due to the high density of its structure.
 Its elasticity, compressive strength and parallel tensile strength give it all the characteristics of a great guitar.
 It is solid, with great acoustics and projects sound like a cannon.

 - Neck: African mahogany known as Samanguila.
 It is a tough, resistant hardwood and with it, your worries about wood breakage or shrinkage are completely gone.